Gas chamber: History

-Germany
+Nazi Germany

 Nazi Germany made extensive use of various types of gas chambers for mass-murder during the Holocaust.

 Beginning in 1939, gas chambers were used as part of Aktion T4, an "involuntary euthanasia" program under which the Nazis murdered people with physical and intellectual disabilities, whom the Nazis considered "unworthy of life".
-Experiments in the gassing of patients were conducted in October 1939 in occupied Posen in Poland.
+Experiments in the gassing of patients were conducted in October 1939 in occupied Poznań in Poland.
 Hundreds of prisoners were murdered by carbon monoxide poisoning in an improvised gas chamber.
-In 1940 gas chambers using bottled pure carbon monoxide were established at six killing centres in Germany.
+In 1940, gas chambers using bottled pure carbon monoxide were established at six killing centres in Germany.
 In addition to persons with disabilities, these centres were also used during Action 14f13 to murder prisoners transferred from concentration camps in Germany, Austria, and Poland.
 Concentration camp inmates continued to be murdered even after the euthanasia program was officially shut down in 1941.

-During the invasion of Russia, mass executions by exhaust gas were performed by Einsatzgruppen using gas vans, trucks modified to divert engine exhaust into a sealed interior gas chamber.
+During the invasion of the Soviet Union, mass executions by exhaust gas were performed by Einsatzgruppen using gas vans, trucks modified to divert engine exhaust into a sealed interior gas chamber.

 Starting in 1941, gas chambers were used at extermination camps in Poland for the mass-murder of Jews, Roma, and other victims of the Holocaust.
 Gas vans were used at the Chełmno extermination camp.
-The Operation Reinhard extermination camps at Bełżec, Sobibór, and Treblinka used exhaust fumes from stationary diesel engines.
+The Operation Reinhard extermination camps at Belzec, Sobibor, and Treblinka used exhaust fumes from stationary diesel engines.

 In search of more efficient killing methods, the Nazis experimented with using the hydrogen cyanide-based fumigant Zyklon B at the Auschwitz concentration camp.
 This method was adopted for mass-murder at the Auschwitz and Majdanek camps.
 Up to 6,000 victims were gassed with Zyklon B each day at Auschwitz.

 Most extermination camp gas chambers were dismantled or destroyed in the last months of World War II as Soviet troops approached, except for those at Dachau, Sachsenhausen and Majdanek.
 One destroyed gas chamber at Auschwitz was reconstructed after the war to stand as a memorial.